How to add an Admin User to a WordPress database

 - Newly created users should be edited and saved once - no data needs to be changed.
 Scroll to the bottom of the page and click Update Profile.

-By doing so, WordPress will clean up the user you just created and add some extra information that it needs. - Done!
+When you do this, WordPress will clean up the user you just created and add some extra information that is needed. - Done!

-Note: In case you have been hacked and regained access to your WP Admin, continue with this guide: How do I repair a hacked WordPress site?
+Note: If your site was hacked and you've now regained access to your WP Admin, continue with this guide: How do I repair a hacked WordPress site?

 Related articles: